cinnData/PythonBootcamp/[PY-08E] Example - Apple Inc. stock prices.md

 ![](https://github.com/cinnData/PythonBootcamp/blob/main/Figures/fig_8.2.png)

 No clear trend is observed here.
 The daily returns look quite **stationary**.
-It may make sense to look at the distributionof the returns, as if they were extracted from a "population".
+It may make sense to look at the distribution of the returns, as if they were extracted from a "population".
 The histogram is a quick and dirty graphical tool for this job.
 The method `.plot.hist()` returns a histogram.
 The argument `edgecolor='white'` improves the picture (you may disagree), delineating the border of the histogram bars.

 ```
 In [11]: df['volume'].plot.hist(figsize=(8,6), color='gray', edgecolor='white');